 Day 2 of your Everglades Itinerary

-There’s a lot of fun waiting for you on the final day of your Everglades National Park 2 day itinerary.
+There’s a lot of fun waiting for you on the final day of your Everglades National Park 2 day itinerary, including embarking on one of the best Everglades airboat tours, walking on scenic boardwalks, and learning about the Indigenous history of the Everglades.

 Breakfast is best sought in Florida City before hitting the road on Route 41 to another section of the park!